edgeimpulse/courseware-embedded-machine-learning/README.md

 1. Provide examples of how embedded machine learning can be used to solve problems (where other forms of machine learning would be limited or inappropriate)
 2. Describe challenges associated with running machine learning algorithms on embedded systems
-3. Describe why datsets should be broken up into training, validation, and test sets
+3. Describe why datasets should be broken up into training, validation, and test sets
 4. Explain how overfitting occurs and how to identify it
 5. Describe broadly what happens during machine learning model training
 6. Describe the difference between model training and inference